Seizure of a Vehicle for Forfeiture

-For this reason, law enforcement officers sometimes seize motor vehicle for forfeiture claiming that it was unlawfully used to facilitate the “transportation, carriage, conveyance, concealment, receipt, possession, purchase, sale, barter, exchange, or giving away of any contraband article.” § 932.702, Fla.
+For this reason, law enforcement officers sometimes seize a motor vehicle for forfeiture, claiming that it was unlawfully used to facilitate the “transportation, carriage, conveyance, concealment, receipt, possession, purchase, sale, barter, exchange, or giving away of any contraband article” as described in Section 932.702, Fla.
 Stat.

 Attorneys for Vehicle Seizures in Florida

-If your vehicle was seized for forfeiture by a state or federal law enforcement officer, then contact Leslie Sammis, a civil asset forfeiture attorney in Tampa, FL, at the Sammis Law Firm.
-When it comes to seizures for forfeitures, our attorneys fight to get the car, truck, SUV, van, motorcycle, or aircraft back quickly.
+If your vehicle was seized for forfeiture by a local, county, state, or federal law enforcement officer, then contact Leslie Sammis, a civil asset forfeiture attorney in Tampa, FL, at the Sammis Law Firm.

 Our main office is located in downtown Tampa, FL.
-We also have a second office located in New Port Richey, FL, across from the courthouse at the West Pasco Judicial Center.
+We also have a second office in New Port Richey, FL, across from the West Pasco Judicial Center courthouse.

 We can help you get your vehicle back quickly in Tampa in Hillsborough County, St. Petersburg and Clearwater in Pasco County, New Port Richey and Dade City in Pasco County, Brooksville in Hernando County, and Bartow in Polk County, FL.

-Under Section 932.701(2)(a) of the Florida Statutes.the Florida Contraband Forfeiture Act, a contraband article can include personal property that was used in in the commission of a felony.
+Under Section 932.701(2)(a) of the Florida Statutes, the Florida Contraband Forfeiture Act, a contraband article can include personal property that was used in the commission of a felony.

-Florida law prohibits concealing or possessing any contraband article used as an instrumentality in the commission of any felony or violation of the Florida Contraband Forfeiture Act pursuant to Section 932.702 of the Florida Statutes.
+Florida law prohibits concealing or possessing any contraband article used as an instrumentality in the commission of any felony or violation of the Florida Contraband Forfeiture Act under Section 932.702 of the Florida Statutes.

-Throughout Florida, law enforcement officers seize for forfeiture vehicles allegedly used in variety of crimes including drug trafficking, theft, prostitution, racing and DUI.
+Throughout Florida, law enforcement officers seize for forfeiture vehicles allegedly used in various crimes, including drug trafficking, theft, prostitution, racing, and DUI.